Subject Co-ordinator: Miss C Swayne & Mrs N Fadden

 - be equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future;

-- develop the essential scientific enquiry skills to deepen their scientific knowledge.
-Use a range of methods to communicate their scientific information and present it in a systematic, scientific manner, including using IT, diagrams, graphs, charts, and Purple Mash apps
+- use a range of methods to communicate their scientific information and present it in a systematic, scientific manner, including I.C.T., diagrams, graphs, charts, and Purple mash;

-Our children complete investigations and hands-on activities while gaining the scientific knowledge for each unit.
+Children complete investigations and hands-on activities whilst gaining the expected scientific knowledge.
 The sequence of lessons helps to embed scientific knowledge and skills, with each lesson building on previous learning.
 There is also the opportunity to regularly review and evaluate children's understanding.

-Throughout the school, we create extra opportunities for our children to complete and consider science related concepts through our playground science, science question of the week and mini scientist bags (take home task).
+Throughout the school, we create extra opportunities for our children to complete and consider science related concepts through our playground science, science question of the week and mini scientist bags.

 Click here to see a copy of our Science Policy.